emilianoarlettaz/arcade-pcb-case/README.md

 # arcade-pcb-case

-Patters to build Arcade PCB cases.
+Patterns to build Arcade PCB cases.

 You can use Crystal Acrylic of 4, 5 or 6 mm of thickness.